webpack-contrib/webpack-canary/README.md

  - `--webpack` can be a version or path to remote repository
  - `--dependency` can be a dependency name (with or without version) or path to remote repository
+ - `--package-manager` (optional) can be set to `yarn` to use yarn for installation of modules.
+If not set (or set to anything else) it will default to npm

 #### Example